ElijahKolawole/Whack-An-Animal-Source/README.md

 and recommendations are welcome.

 ## Motivation
-Whack an animal (W-A-A) was a team-based school project.
+Whack an animal (W-A-A) is a light weight team-based school game project.

 In fulfillment of expectation for STEC 4800 : GGC Technology Ambassador Program, W-A-A was showcased to high school kids at Georgia Gwinnett College Technology S3 Series.